jsoningram/offgrid-framework/readme.md

 OffGrid Framework
 =================
-> A complete library for the OffGrid application
+> A complete library for the offgrid application

 Assets
 ------